d4rckh/blog/_posts/htb/2020-08-05-hackthebox-blue.md

 categories: hackthebox writeups eternalblue exploit
 ---

+This will post explain the root process of Blue on hackthebox using metasploit and without

 Running a simple nmap scan we can see quite a lot of ports open

 ```